gcanti/fp-ts/docs/modules/Record.ts.md

 ## reduce

 Reduces a `Record` passing each value to the iterating function.
-Entries are processed in the order, sorted by key according to the given `Ord`.
+Entries are processed in order, sorted by key according to the given `Ord`.

 **Signature**